 In his legal career, Tanner continues to learn and adapt, preparing him for the unexpected situations of a trial.

-Assistant District Attorney, San Antonio (2007-2014)
+Assistant District Attorney, San Antonio, 2007-2014

-Trial and Global Disputes Attorney, King & Spalding (2015-2022)
+Trial and Global Disputes Attorney, King & Spalding, 2015-2022

-Deputy General Counsel, Office of the Governor, Texas (2022)
+Deputy General Counsel, Office of the Governor, Texas, 2022

-State District Judge, Texas (2022-2024)
+State District Judge, Texas, 2022-2024

-Small Town to Thinking Big
+Small Town to Big Ideas

 Four Paths of Preparation